intuitymedialab/kopernikus/README.md

 This project is released under the MIT License - you are free to do whatever you want with it - as long as you don't plan on subdueing humanity or any other crazy stuff, we're fine with it.

 You are not legally bound to it, but it would be nice if you credit this project when creating something with it - and please **tell us**!
 We would love to see what you create!

-If you should encounter any bugs or problems with the current build, open an issue here on Github.

 ## ❤️ Thank you